dlang/DIPs/DIPs/dip10ss.md

 ## Rationale

-It is currently not possible to attach attributes to both enums and function parameters.
+It is currently not possible to attach attributes to enums or function parameters.
 This excludes a few features that can be used with almost any other symbol in D.

-Attributes and user-defined attributes (UDA) serve as a means to provide extra meta data for a symbol.
-What can be said for why attributes were included as a feature in D can also be said for why they should be extended to enums and function parameters.
-It is benefitial to provide extra meta data about a symbol that can be used at compile-time.
+Attributes and user-defined attributes (UDA) serve as a means to provide extra metadata for a symbol.
+The reasoning for why attributes were included as a feature in D can be included as to why UDAs should be extended to enums and function parameters.
+It is benefitial to provide extra metadata about a symbol that can be used at compile-time.

 The concept known as "orthogonality of language features" applies here.
 Attributes can be applied to almost every symbol in D. A user would expect them to also be applicable to enums and function parameters.

 ## Description

 The changes made to D would be relatively minor.
-Most of the framework for attributes already exist and it would just be a matter of extending that into the respective symbols for enums and function parameters.
+Most of the framework for attributes already exists, and it would just be a matter of extending that to the respective symbols for enums and function parameters.

 The following syntaxes are being proposed to be accepted: